About

 The salty goat cheese and chives perfectly complement the soft and sweet figs on top.
 That combination of salty, sweet, tangy flavors and the creamy and crunchy textures, makes these phyllo cup appetizers an absolute hit! 🙂

-A close up of a roasted fig tartlet, cut in half.
+A close up of a roasted fig tartlet, cut in half to show the cream goat cheese filling in the middle.

 Roasted Fig Tartlet Appetizers